-So, don't loose hope and keep your Winter Wanderlust alive by getting your ski and snowboard gear out of your garage or storage room!
+Keep your Winter Wanderlust alive by getting your ski and snowboard gear out of your garage or storage room!
 Today we've come with a guide to help you prepare your ski or snow equipment.

-That's right! if you're already planning your next ski holiday with Esquiades.com, there's more to booking a ski package deal than deciding which ski resort to visit and hotel to stay in.
+That's right!
+If you're already planning your next ski holiday with Esquiades.com, there's more to booking a ski package deal than deciding which ski resort to visit and hotel to stay in.
 You also need to think about getting your equipment winter ready!
 Now that the countdown for the winter season has started, it's time to make sure everything is ready to glide down the slopes safely.
-So, not only do you need to get "ski fit" - which is key to prevent falls and injuries—, you also need to make sure that your equipment is in good condition with the following tips.
+So, not only do you need to get "ski fit"—which is key to prevent falls and injuries—, you also need to make sure that your equipment is in good condition with the following tips.

 How to prepare your skis or snowboard, step by step

 ❄ The first thing you have to do is remove the remains of protective wax, as well as the dirt and dust that may have accumulated during the summer and autumn.
-Use a brass brush to do this and then wipe with kitchen paper or a damp cloth.
+Use a brass brush to do this, and then wipe with kitchen paper or a damp cloth.
 If you see that your skis or the board are very dirty, use your garden hose.
-After doing this, dry the skis/snowboard so you can continue with the next steps.
+After doing this, dry the skis/snowboard, so you can continue with the next steps.

 ❄ Inspect the edges and remove any burrs, traces of rust and other imperfections, using an abrasive stone to do so, especially on the edges.
 What's next?

 ❄ Sharpen your skis or your board.
 To file your skis or snowboard, you can use a common file or a file with adapters.
 Opt for long strokes, exerting light pressure, until you get a touch that scratches, but does not cut.
 Do you prefer an even more pro result?
-It uses a work table and an angle, which will allow you to regain the inclination of the skis when leaving the factory (89 degrees).
+It uses a work table and an angle, which allows you to regain the inclination of the skis when leaving the factory (89 degrees).
 For an ideal result, you can help yourself by marking the edge with a marker.
 You can also use straps, which will facilitate your work.
 Anyway, if you do not have practice or do not have the necessary tools, do not hesitate to go to any specialized store, so as not to damage your skis or your board.

 ❄ Wax your skis or snowboard.
 Heat the iron and, when it reaches the right temperature, bring a block of wax so that it drips all over the sole.
 Run the iron across the ski or board and distribute the wax evenly (try not to stop, as this will cause it to build up excessively at one point).
-Also avoid that the iron is in contact with the sole for too long, since it could damage it.
+Also, avoid that the iron is in contact with the sole for too long, since it could damage it.
 Then let the wax absorb for a full day (although sometimes an hour is enough).
 After that time, use a plastic scraper to remove the excess wax, following the direction of travel of the ski or board.
 Choose a thick scraper first, and then a thinner one.

 ❄ Finally, polish the surface of the ski or board, using a nylon brush.